soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Figure 6: Illustration of an LSTM unit from Srivistava et. al. [8].
 The input gate controls the amount of current input to be remembered, the output gate controls the amount of the current memory to be given as output to the next stage, and the erase gate controls what part of the memory cell is erased and retained in the current time step.

-An exact understanding of how LSTM works is unclear, and is a topic of contemporary research.
+Exactly how LSTM works is unclear; fully understanding it is a topic of contemporary research.
 However, it is known that LSTM outperforms conventional RNNs on many tasks.

 ## Torch + cuDNN + cuBLAS: Implementing ConvNets and Recurrent Nets efficiently